TG9541/stm8ef/README.md

 [![Travis-CI](https://travis-ci.org/TG9541/stm8ef.svg)](https://travis-ci.org/TG9541/stm8ef)

 STM8 eForth is a very compact interactive Forth system for STM8 µCs.
-It provides a [binary release](https://github.com/TG9541/stm8ef/releases), a library, a plug-in system for board support and automated tests with uCsim.
-Core features include simple multitasking with interactive parameter setting and autostart-operation.
+It's much like a tiny operating system with a built-in compiler-interpreter that interacts with the user through a serial console (e.g. using [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) or a serial terminal).
+Simple multi-tasking features allow running a control application in the background while tuning parameters (or even change the program!) through the CLI.

-It runs on an STM8 µC as a compiler-interpreter and interacts with the user through a console (e.g. using [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) or a serial terminal).
+The [release](https://github.com/TG9541/stm8ef/releases) provides a library, STM8 register definitions and a plug-in system for board support.
+Core features include compiling Forth to Flash memory, autostart-operation, and all that's needed for creating a custom Forth core.
+The release process automatically runs a [self-test in the uCsim STM8S simulator](https://travis-ci.org/TG9541/stm8ef) with Travis-CI.

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)